didillysquat/VTK2022/README.md

 ```

 Install some of the packages we will be using:
+- dplyr
--
+- tidyverse
--
+- GenomicFeatures
--
+- RMariaDB
--
+- stringr
--
+- tximport
--
+- DESeq2
--
+- pheatmap
--
+- vsn
--
+- matrixStats

 ## Part 5: preprocessing:
 For Böstrom there is a single fastq file per sample.

-> **Exercise 7**: Open up the fastq file and have a look at it.
+> **Exercise**: Open up the fastq file and have a look at it.
 Can you deduce the structure of the fastq format from this file?
 What is the /1 at the end of the reads?
 How about those quality scores, what use will we make of them?

 It's common practice to remove low quality bases at the beginning and ends of reads and to check for and remove adapters?

-> **Exercise 8**: Discuss: Why are there still adapters in my sequences if the sequencing starts after the adapters?
+> **Exercise**: Discuss: Why are there still adapters in my sequences if the sequencing starts after the adapters?

 There are a couple of options for removing low quality bases and adapters.

-> **Exercise 8**: Have a look at a couple of the options: [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [fastp](https://github.com/OpenGene/fastp). [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
+> **Exercise**: Have a look at a couple of the options: [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [fastp](https://github.com/OpenGene/fastp). [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
 Specifically, see if you can resolve any differences between the programs.
 Is one easier to use than the others?
 Do they all have the same functionality?
 Let's say you want to remove adapters and trim for quality score at the beginning and end of the read at a phred score of 20.

 [What is a phred score?](https://en.wikipedia.org/wiki/Phred_quality_score)